-Trauma surgeons are required to treat most motorcycle accident victims.
-In one study of trauma surgeons, of those who also ride a motorcycle, 100% of them always wear a helmet and believe helmet use can reduce brain injury, because they have seen what not wearing one can do.
+Trauma surgeons often treat motorcycle accident victims due to the severity of the injuries.
+In one study of trauma surgeons, of those who also ride a motorcycle, 100% of them always wear a helmet and believe helmet use can reduce brain injury because they have seen firsthand the consequences of not wearing a helmet.

 Another study found that helmet use reduces the rate of head, face, and brain injuries and lowers medical costs after an accident, potentially by thousands of dollars.

-Helmet use offers other benefits, too, which the advancement of technology.
+Helmet use offers other benefits, too.
 Some come equipped with Bluetooth and allow you to listen to music or talk to your passenger or other riders on the phone hands-free.
 Some also have a rearview feature so you can see approaching vehicles.